-Throughout our nation’s history first ladies have influenced politics, domestic policy, and global diplomacy.
-The Legacies of America's First Ladies Conferences feature distinguished guests — White House staff, historians, authors, and First Ladies — who illuminate the significant contributions these women make toward promoting change and improving our society.
+Throughout our nation’s history America's first ladies have influenced politics, domestic policy, and global diplomacy.
+The Legacies of America's First Ladies conference series features distinguished guests — White House staff, historians, authors, members of the media, first ladies, and former presidents — who highlight the significant contributions these women make toward promoting change and improving our society.

 The series was launched in March 2011 at American University and led to a partnership with the National Archives, Presidential Libraries.
-The Library Conference Series started in Texas, the only state with three Presidential Libraries and two living First Ladies, at George Bush Presidential Library and Museum in November 2011.
-It then headed to Southern Methodist University, hosted by the George W. Bush Presidential Center, in March 2012.
-In November 2012, the Lyndon Baines Johnson Library and Museum hosted the final conference in the Texas series.
-On April 8, 2013, in honor of Betty Ford’s 95th birthday, the Gerald R. Ford Library and Museum hosted the First Ladies in Grand Rapids, Michigan.
+The Library Conference Series started in Texas, the only state with three Presidential Libraries and two living First Ladies, at the George Bush Presidential Library and Museum in November 2011.
+We then headed to Southern Methodist University, hosted by the George W. Bush Presidential Center, in March 2012.
+In November 2012, the Lyndon Baines Johnson Library and Museum welcomed the final conference in the Texas series.
+On April 8, 2013, in honor of Betty Ford’s 95th birthday, the Gerald R. Ford Presidential Museum hosted the conference in Grand Rapids, Michigan.

-Conversations are underway with several other Presidential Libraries to host the Legacies of America’s First Ladies Conference.
+Conversations are underway with several other Presidential Libraries to host additional Legacies of America’s First Ladies conferences.

 I hope you can join us at an upcoming event and hope you enjoy the information and photos we are able to share from this historic series.